datacluster-labs/Custome-Datasets/README.md

 This dataset consists of images of Indian food.

 **Introduction**
-Dataset consists of images of Indian food caputred using mobile phones in real-world scenario.
+Dataset consists of images of Indian food captured using mobile phones in a real-world scenario.
 Images were captured under wide variety of indoor lighting conditions.
 It consists of wide variety of dish images taken accross India.
 This dataset can be used for recoginition, fine-grained detection of wide variety of cooked food.
 This can also be used to health related analytics like calorie counting, understanding dish ingredients etc. Each image can have multiple labels based on the use case.

 **Dataset Features**
 * Captured by 5000+ unique users